Developing Jhāna

 The Samatha Centre: Greenstreete

-The course takes place at the National Samatha Centre, Greenstreete
+The course takes place at the National Samatha Centre, Greenstreete in Mid-wales.

 The national Samatha Centre at Greenstreete, Llangullo, is a converted farmhouse with individual accommodation, forest meditation huts and a purpose built shrine hall.
 There are regular courses for beginners and experienced meditators.